WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 #### Method 1
-1. Remove the Config Profile and uninstall every app you've installed
+1. Remove the Config Profile and uninstall every app you've installed using certificates
 2. Back up your device with iTunes
 3. After backing up, reset your device using iTunes restore in Recovery Mode or DFU mode is heavily recommended
 5. Now if you have an iCloud backup you should be prompted to restore from your backup after logging in to your Apple ID, if you have a local backup all you need to do is plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu
 6. Then follow Part 1 of the guide to prevent revokes

 #### Method 2
-1. Remove the Config Profile and uninstall every app you've installed
+1. Remove the Config Profile and uninstall every app you've installed using certificates
 2. Reset your device using iTunes using Recovery Mode or DFU mode
 3. Then follow Part 1 of the guide to prevent revokes